este/este/README.md

 Yes.
 Este tries to make as few assumptions about your stack as possible.
 This is not a framework, nothing prevents you from picking the bits you're interested in.

 #### How is React Native used in this project?
 In the same way as any other React Native project is created via `react-native init AwesomeProject`.
 But thanks to the universal application design we can easily share modules across platforms.
-But remember to check [gulpfile.babel.js](https://github.com/este/este/blob/master/gulpfile.babel.js) for details.

 ## Training
 - [learn-reactjs.com](http://www.learn-reactjs.com)